COMMANDS IN DETAIL

 Specifies a user-defined resolution multiplier.
 Provide a number enclosed in quotation marks.
 Note that USERMULTIPLIER has higher priority than MULTIPLIER; if both USERMULTIPLIER and MULTIPLIER are used in one process, USERMULTIPLIER's values will be used.

 Specifies a user-defined pixel aspect ratio.
 Provide a number enclosed in quotation marks.
 By default, pixel aspect ratio is determined by the chosen preset in FRAMESIZE.
-If PIXELASPECT is used, the pixel aspect ratio of the resolution preset, if any are used, will be overriden by this subcommand.
+If PAR is used, the pixel aspect ratio of the resolution preset, if any are used, will be overriden by this subcommand.

 FIELD<int>